etwk/blog/content/lists/books.md

 - [ ] What It Is (Lynda Barry)
 - [ ] Gender Queer: A Memoir #gender
 - [ ] Democracy (Alecos Papadatos, Abraham Kawa, Annie Di Donna) #novel #politics
+- [ ] The Boy, the Mole, the Fox and the Horse

 ## Poetry
 - [ ] On Time and Eternity (Rubem Alves)